department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/vamc-upgrade-cms-weekly-sync.md

 ### How we work

-Training
+1. Training
-User administration
+1. User administration
-VHA meeting Dec 9
+1. VHA meeting Dec 9 agenda
-Dual state and product launches
+1. Dual state and product launches
-Migration
+1. Migration
-VAMC Scaffolding
+1. VAMC Scaffolding
-How we work
+1. How we work